Compare the best internet service providers in Pittsburgh. Find fiber, cable, and wireless options. 8 providers compared, data updated August 2026.

 Which internet provider is best for Oakland and University of Pittsburgh students?

 Oakland offers the most competitive internet market in Pittsburgh with both Xfinity cable and Verizon Fios fiber available.
-For students and residents prioritizing maximum speed and reliability, Verizon Fios provides up to 2 Gbps symmetrical fiber service ideal for gaming, streaming, and remote learning.
+For students and residents prioritizing maximum speed.
+Reliability, Verizon Fios provides up to 2 Gbps symmetrical fiber service ideal for gaming, streaming, and remote learning.
 Xfinity offers competitive pricing with promotional deals for students, delivering speeds up to 1200 Mbps.
 The Oakland area benefits from robust infrastructure investment due to University of Pittsburgh, Carnegie Mellon, and UPMC tech corridor demand.

 Are there affordable internet options in Pittsburgh for low-income households?